Gain access to personalized product screening, the best pricing, rewards, and more!

 How to Use Live Traps

 This page is a general live trapping guide.
-Using the products and methods suggested, you will effectively trap animals.
-Follow this guide, use the recommended products, and we guarantee 100% success with live trapping.
+Using the suggested products and methods, you will effectively trap animals.
+Follow this guide and use the recommended products, and we guarantee 100% success with live trapping.

-There are many treatment options when it comes to general animal control.
-Some people may want to control animals wandering in their house or in their yard but do not want to use poison, glue boards, or snap traps.
+There are many treatment options for general animal control.
+Some people may want to control animals wandering in their house or yard but do not want to use poison, glue boards, or snap traps.
 Live trapping is a safe and efficient method of animal control.
 The animal is captured in the live trap and can easily be relocated away from your property unharmed.

 Be sure to check with your local animal control before releasing an animal.

-If you want to get rid of animals in or around your home using a live trap, follow this DIY guide for product recommendations and instructions for effective control.
+If you want to eliminate animals in or around your home using a live trap, follow this DIY guide for product recommendations and instructions for effective control.

 Identification

 It is important to know the type of animal you are dealing with.
-This information will help determine what size of live trap you need, what you need to bait with, as well as where you will need to place the trap.
+This information will help determine what size of live trap you need, what you need to bait with, and where to place the trap.

 Some of the most common unwanted animal activity that people experience is from raccoons, opossums, rabbits, squirrels, and gophers.
 Identifying your particular pest animal can sometimes be tricky, but you can tell different animals apart by their eating and living habits.
-Noting the size, shape, and arrangement of droppings can also help with identification.
-For instance, if you're seeing piles of droppings that look similar to dog feces, the animal could be a raccoon or opossum.
+Noting droppings' size, shape, and arrangement can also help with identification.
+For instance, if you see piles of droppings resembling dog feces, the animal could be a raccoon or opossum.
 If you find small, capsule-like droppings scattered around the yard or in the attic, it could be a squirrel.

-Most common wild animals are nocturnal, so you will notice most activity after it gets dark.
-Animals like raccoons, opossums, and rats or mice will usually forage at night in yards, garages, attics, or basements.
+Most common wild animals are nocturnal so that you will notice most activity after dark.
+Animals like raccoons, opossums, and rats or mice will usually forage in yards, garages, attics, or basements at night.
 If activity is seen or heard during the day, it is most likely a squirrel, chipmunk, or groundhog.

 Pay attention to whether or not you see nesting.
-These are most likely created by rodents.
-Groundhogs will have most of their activity near items that will sharpen their teeth, such as tree trunks.
-They will also create dirt mounds and burrow holes.
-Raccoons are typically more aggressive and will knock over heavier items such as trash cans for food.
+Rodents most likely create nests.
+Groundhogs spend most of their time near items that sharpen their teeth, such as tree trunks.
+They also create dirt mounds and burrow holes.
+Raccoons are typically more aggressive and will knock over heavier items, such as trash cans, for food.

 Inspection